Seazs/Portfolio-Stage-IBA/content/Content/Presentation of the intern.md

 But passing that stressful part, they start asking questions about my background and all the project that i have done during my past study years.
 They were really interested in the projects I'd done during my years as a student.
 They wanted to know more not only about the technical side but also about the project management/team management side.
 That's were i fully understand the importance of course like *INFO-F307 (Génie logiciel et Gestion de projet)* whose main aim was to teach us how to code in the workplace.

 During the rest of the interview, they presented the [[Goals of the internship]] and how I was going to fit in with the team.

+# What do i expect from the internship

+I chose IBA because I wanted to work for a company at the forefront of its field, particularly in the medical sector, where high standards and exemplary quality are paramount.
+I saw this environment as an opportunity to elevate my own expectations for my work, gain valuable experience in software development, and ultimately learn to produce 'clean' and well-structured code by the end of this internship.

+I also expect this internship to help me adapt to corporate life and understand workplace dynamics, even if they are specific to IBA.